 Address

-Ferguson distributes plumbing and HVAC products primarily to repair, maintenance and improvement, new construction, and civil infrastructure markets.
-It serves over 1 million customers and sources products from 37,000 suppliers.
-Ferguson engages customers through approximately 1,700 North American branches, over the phone, online, and in residential showrooms.
-In fiscal 2023, Ferguson derived 95% of its nearly $30 billion of sales in the U.S. According to Modern Distribution Management, Ferguson is the largest industrial and construction distributor in North America.
-The firm sold its U.K. business in 2021 and is now solely focused on the North American market.
+Ferguson distributes plumbing and HVAC products to North American repair, maintenance and improvement, new construction, and civil infrastructure markets.
+It serves over 1 million customers and sources products from 36,000 suppliers.
+Ferguson engages customers through approximately 1,800 North American branches, over the phone, online, and in residential showrooms.
+According to Modern Distribution Management, Ferguson is the largest plumbing distributor and second-largest HVAC distributor (next to Watsco) in North America.
+The firm sold its UK business in 2021 and is now solely focused on the North American market.